-Some interesting findings are illustrated by Figure \ref{Emprical Graph 1}.
-First, the sparsity level of the estimated correlation matrices is generally high with many components being estimated as zero, indicating that the sparsity condition imposed on the covariance matrix of microstructure noise is reasonable.
-Second, the overall level of correlations are seen different in these two days.
-On November 4 when the VIX level was high, the overall correlation level between different components of the microstructure noise is also found to be higher, and denser than that on November 22.
-Third, the structures of the estimated correlation matrices have no significant difference for $K=6$ and 8.
-This also indicates that our proposed estimation is not sensitive for the choice of $K$.
-Fourth, we see that the correlations within each sector are clear, especially for the Energy and Financial sectors.
-In contrast, the correlations between different blocks are weak.
-This finding can also be considered as a support in some sense for the validity of the block diagonal structure imposed on the covariance matrix of the residuals in the factor model constructed in \cite{Fan2016} for analyzing the log-prices data of stocks.
+We remark with some interesting findings from Figure \ref{Emprical Graph 1}.
+Overall, we can see that the estimated correlation matrices is sparse with many components estimated as zero, indicating that our approach achieved the goal of parsimonious covariance estimations that can (i) effectively identify nonzero components, and (ii) support providing meaningful interpretations.
+More specifically, we see that the correlations differ substantially on these two days; and such difference is related to the level of the Chicago Board Options Exchange Volatility Index (VIX), a popular measure of the stock market's expectation of volatility implied by S\&P 500 index options.
+On November 4 when the VIX level was higher, and the overall correlation level between different components of the microstructure noise is also found to be higher than that on November 22.
+Upon examining the within- and between- category correlations with categories defined by the GICS codes, we see that the correlations within each industrial sector are clear, especially for the Energy and Financial sectors.
+In contrast, the correlations between different industrial sector are much weaker.
+Meanwhile, we observe that the correlation estimations have no substantial difference between the cases with $\Delta_K=1$ and 3, an indication that our method is not sensitive for the choice of $\Delta_K$.

+These findings suggest us that it is practically meaningful by studying the high-dimensional statistical properties of the noises.
+For example, the between-day difference in correlations is helpful to understand the changes in the market sentiment under different market conditions.
+Furthermore, an interesting feature is the pattern found in the within- and between- industrial sector correlations, which is seen interrelated to the market conditions.
+Broad questions include how the correlations between noises vary associated with the prices and/or the volatility of different assets, how the sparse covariance matrix of the noises can help in solving practical problems, and so on.
+Supported by our new methods, we expect more future investigations along this line.